Analytics built by: Location, Inc.

 Over the last year, High Point appreciation rates have trailed the rest of the nation.
 In the last twelve months, High Point's appreciation rate has been 2.64%, which is lower than appreciation rates in most communities in America.
 In the latest quarter, NeighborhoodScout's data show that house appreciation rates in High Point were at 0.45%, which equates to an annual appreciation rate of 1.83%.

 Notably, High Point's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to North Carolina, our data show that High Point's latest annual appreciation rate is higher than 70% of the other cities and towns in North Carolina.
+Relative to North Carolina, our data show that High Point's latest annual appreciation rate is lower than 80% of the other cities and towns in North Carolina.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within High Point differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in High Point - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best High Point real estate investment or home purchase decisions.

 |$861,001 - $1,148,000||0.2|